-- 7) That a new course entitled MUS-4930 Directed Studies be approved as proposed. - 8) That a new course, MUS-2630 Psychology of Music, be approved as proposed. - 9) To have the change in credit hours and prerequisite be approved as proposed. - 10) To have the change in credit hours be approved as proposed. - 11) To have the change in credit hours be approved as proposed. - 12) To have the change in credit hours be approved as proposed. - To have the cross-listing of MUS-2630 (new) and PSY-2630 (existing) be approved as proposed.
+- 7) That a new course entitled MUS-4930 Directed Studies be approved as proposed. - (See details in the attached Curriculum Report Pages 18-21) - 8) That a new course, MUS-2630 Psychology of Music, be approved as proposed. - (See details in the attached Curriculum Report Pages 22-24) - 9) To have the change in credit hours and prerequisite be approved as proposed. - (See details in the attached Curriculum Report Page 25) - 10) To have the change in credit hours be approved as proposed.
+(See details in the attached Curriculum Report Page 26) - 11) To have the change in credit hours be approved as proposed.
+(See details in the attached Curriculum Report Page 27) - To have the change in credit hours be approved as proposed.
+(See details in the attached Curriculum Report (Page 28) - To have the cross-listing of MUS-2630 (new) and PSY-2630 (existing) be approved as proposed.